-"Lynx Open Ed" is the educational arm of the OU Academy of the Lynx, working with the History of Science Collections of OU Libraries.
-We seek to collaborate with educators in exhibit-based learning by creating, field-testing and sharing Open Educational Resources (OER’s).
-We invite you to join us as a participating educator, museum worker, amateur astronomer, student, scholar, sponsor or docent.
-Currently we are developing OER's related to the Galileo’s World exhibition (2015-2018).
+"Lynx Open Ed" is an educational website of Kerry Magruder and Brent Purkaple.
+As historians of science, we seek to collaborate with educators in exhibit-based learning by creating, field-testing and sharing Open Educational Resources (OER’s), virtual exhibits, and online course materials.
+We invite you to join us as a participating educator, museum worker, amateur astronomer, student, or scholar.

-You can learn more about the theory behind our exhibit-based learning framework in a presentation given at OpenEd 2015: Libraries as Makers of OER: A Pilot Project.
+You can learn more about the theory behind our exhibit-based learning framework in a presentation we gave at OpenEd 2015: Libraries as Makers of OER: A Pilot Project (PDF).

 Kerry Magruder and Brent Purkaple, Lynx Open Ed (lynx-open-ed.org).